Source: Visualizing

 - Communications

-with professional hydrologists in an effort to integrate the
+professional hydrologists in an effort to integrate

-contemporary electronic capability within the traditional hydrological
+contemporary electronic capability within the

 settings often presented to municipal authorities.